chuckstack/chuckstack.github.io/src-ls/success-ai.md

 # Success with AI

-The purpose of this page is to describe how the chuck-stack uses AI to help small and medium organization improve operations.
+The purpose of this page is to describe how the chuck-stack uses AI to help small and medium organization improve operational excellence.

-Generative AI (specifically [aichat](./tool-aichat.md)) was the catalyst to create the chuck-stack.
-AI, in all its forms, is what drives conversational enterprise computing.
-We now have the ability to put more tools with less effort in the hand of the people who perform organization's actual work.
+While generative AI (specifically [aichat](./tool-aichat.md)) was the catalyst to create the chuck-stack, AI (in all its forms) is what drives conversational enterprise computing!
+We now have the ability to put more tools with less effort in the hand of the people who actually perform an organization's work.

+## Self-Help

+IT departments have historically served to create tools for organizations.
+No more...

+> The chuck-stack is singularly focused on creating a platform of self-help tools.
+>
+> Said another way, the chuck-stack changes how technical users serve an organization by moving away from tool creation and moving toward self-help augmentation and automation.

 ## AI in the chuck-stack

 The chuck-stack uses AI to help organizations is three high-level ways:

-- Data insights - using traditional BI and AI analytics to drive insights and operational objectives
+- Data insights - using traditional BI and AI analytics to drive insights and operational objectives (mission, vision, values, principles)
 - Real-time assistance - helping users receive the right information, make the right decisions, execute the right actions, and eliminating mistakes
-- Role augmentation - helping users automate and monitor their role's tasks without the involvement of IT (tool generation)
+- Role augmentation and automation - helping users automate and monitor their role's tasks without the direct involvement of IT (classical tool generation)

+We believe that generative AI makes technology more accessible to more people.
+Said another way, we believe we can put more technical reasoning tools in the hands of the 'everyday' worker and help them better execute their roles.

 ## AI Data Insights

 Traditional/classical AI analytics methodologies continue to drive an organization's success.
-The datasets are getting bigger, but the analysis tools remain largely the same.
+The datasets are getting bigger, and the analysis tools are getting better.
+Here is an example where a traditional IT resource will create a self-help platform.

 Here are the high-level steps:

 - Extract, transform and load the data into an appropriate columnar storage and processing tool (Spark, Snowflake, Redshift, BigQuery)
 - Work with a qualified data analytics professional to analyze the data using best practices